Exposon Analysis

 Cryptic Pockets Floe Report (Exposon Analysis)

-• Visualize the interactive network plot:
+Visualize the interactive network plot.

-Each node in the Interactive Network Plot represents a pocket.
+Each node in the interactive network plot represents a pocket.
 The edge connecting two pockets corresponds to the inverse of the center-of-mass distance between those pockets.
-Node size corresponds to average intra-pocket cooperativity in solvent exposure.
+Node size corresponds to the average intra-pocket cooperativity in solvent exposure.
 The range of node colors corresponds to the number of pocket residues.
 By clicking on a node, a visualization of a representative protein configuration appears with the pocket-forming residues highlighted by a blue surface.
-If Important Residues input is provided by the user, those residues will be highlighted by a pink surface.
-You can visualize the residue side-chains by clicking on the Show Residues button given at the left-bottom corner of the page.
+If the Important Residues parameter is provided by the user, those residues will be highlighted by a pink surface.
+You can visualize the residue side chains by clicking on the “Show Residues” button given at the bottom left corner of the page.
 Alternatively, clicking on an individual residue atom will show the label for that atom.
 Hovering over a node or the middle of an edge in the network plot will display the metadata associated with it.

-• Download ranked pockets data:
+Download ranked pockets data.

 Pocket Receptors (Exposon Analysis) Dataset

-• Access the pocket receptors dataset:
+Access the pocket receptors dataset.

-• Sort and Select Pocket Receptors:
+Sort and Select Pocket Receptors.

 Failure Report

 Your job might fail and generate a Failure Report.
 Open the Failure Report to see the instructions.
-The analysis can fail for multiple reasons:
+The analysis can fail for multiple reasons.

-• The cryptic pocket detection method you chose failed to detect a pocket.
+The cryptic pocket detection method you chose failed to detect a pocket.
 It is possible that one or all of our cryptic pocket detection methods fail to detect the pockets.
 All three methods use different approaches and define “cryptic pockets” in a different manner.
-For example, Exposon Analysis will fail if no sites with cooperative changes in solvent exposure were identified.
+For example, the Exposon Analysis Floe will fail if no sites with cooperative changes in solvent exposure were identified.

-• No significant conformational changes associated with cryptic pocket formation were observed during the simulation.
+No significant conformational changes associated with cryptic pocket formation were observed during the simulation.
 This could happen because of insufficient sampling or when the normal modes used as progress coordinates could not efficiently sample pocket formation.
-You may consider extending your weighted ensemble MD simulation using Continue a Weighted Ensemble MD Simulation floe and re-run the cryptic pocket analysis with the extended protein sampling.
+You may consider extending your weighted ensemble MD simulation using Continue a Weighted Ensemble MD Simulation Floe and rerun the cryptic pocket analysis with the extended protein sampling.
 Alternatively, you can perform another weighted ensemble MD simulation using a different set of normal modes as progress coordinates with high variance in the region of interest in the target protein.